New Sony PS5 looks like a router, a reverse Oreo and Sauron's tower

 Sony didn't reveal a price for the PS5, but it's expected to launch in time for the holiday shopping season.

-Discuss: New Sony PS5 looks like a router, a reverse Oreo and Sauron's tower
+Discuss: Sony PS5 looks like a router, a reverse Oreo and Sauron's tower

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.